viamrobotics/docs/docs/tutorials/get-started/confetti-bot.md

 cost: 145
 ---

-{ {<gif webm_src="/tutorials/confetti-bot/confetti-bot-explodes.webm" mp4_src="/tutorials/confetti-bot/confetti-bot-explodes.mp4" alt="GIF of red button being pressed and cannon of confetti bot spraying confetti">}}
+{{<gif webm_src="/tutorials/confetti-bot/confetti-bot-explodes.webm" mp4_src="/tutorials/confetti-bot/confetti-bot-explodes.mp4" alt="GIF of red button being pressed and cannon of confetti bot spraying confetti" class="alignright" max-width="275px">}}

 Are you tired of boring celebrations with the same old confetti popping techniques?
 You can now design your very own confetti-popping robot with a big red button that will make your parties a colorful blast, literally!